scylladb/scylladb/alternator-test/README.md

 ## HTTPS support

 In order to run tests with HTTPS, run pytest with `--https` parameter.
-Note that the Scylla cluster needs to be provided with alternator\_tls\_port configuration option in order to initialize a HTTPS server.
+Note that the Scylla cluster needs to be provided with alternator\_https\_port configuration option in order to initialize a HTTPS server.
 Moreover, running an instance of a HTTPS server requires a certificate.
 Here's how to easily generate a key and a self-signed certificate, which is sufficient to run `--https` tests: